 Within Lord Stanley's Vault, a full wall is dedicated to the souvenir most synonymous with winning the Stanley Cup — the Championship Ring.

-A remarkable collection of more than 20 rings spanning from the first-ever Stanley Cup (1893, Billy Barlow, Montreal AAA's) to the 2018-19 championship ring recently donated by the St. Louis Blues, are on display.
+A remarkable collection of more than 20 rings spanning from the first-ever Stanley Cup (1893, Billy Barlow, Montreal AAA's) to the Tampa Bay Lightning's back-to-back championship rings are on display.

 A collection of rarely displayed artifacts can be found in Stanley Cup Dynasties including: Stanley Cup game-used equipment dating back to the 1920s; miniature Cups and other commemoratives awarded to Stanley Cup champions; original Stanley Cup carrying case; and tools used to craft and engrave the trophy.